SAP BW/4HANA – revolution or evolution?

-As a next big step we had the announcement about S/4HANA as a successor of the SAP ECC system.
-In the middle of 2015 we heard initial information about BW/4HANA as next generation of Data Warehouse platform from the SAP portfolio.
+As a next big step, we had the announcement about S/4HANA as a successor of the SAP ECC system.
+In the middle of 2015, we heard initial information about BW/4HANA as the next generation of Data Warehouse platform from the SAP portfolio.
 After this year’s SAPPHIRE conference in Orlando we heard about C/4HANA (SAP Customer Experience).
 What is common for these SAP “/4” solutions?
 All of them must be fully optimized for SAP HANA purposes and their “heart” is the SAP HANA platform.
 SAP BW/4HANA intends to provide real-time insight on data, across a diverse IT landscape to allow a single harmonized view on the data.

 Simplification in the development area – ready for Agile?

 In almost all SAP material about BW/4HANA we find information that BW development will be simplified and sped up because of decreasing the BW object numbers from 10 to 4: